vasilisa-the-beautiful/graphite-1/index.md

 layout: default
 ---

-# Welcome to Graphite!
+## Welcome to Graphite!

-This is a minimal blog theme for Jekyll.
+This is a minimal, text-focused blog theme for Jekyll.